Adapter Pattern Tutorial

 create client class

-4. Move the mouse cursor over the Client class, and drag out Association > Class to create an associated class Target.
+4. Move the mouse cursor over the Client class, and drag out Association > Class to create an associated class named Target.

 create target